mgalloy/knowledge/python.md

 Negative indexing works like IDL, with -1 the last element in an array.

 Numpy doesn't copy
 ------------------------------------------------------------------------------

-Arrays aren't copied.
+Like lists, arrays aren't copied.
 (Assignment creates a pointer to the original array.)

 	>>> x = np.arange(0,5)
 	>>> y = x
 	>>> y[-1] = 42.0
 	>>> print x
 	[ 0  1  2  3 42]

 List to an array
 ------------------------------------------------------------------------------